psychemedia/island-storynotes/noyes-highwayman.md

 "I have business on the road tonight," he says, "There's gold with my name on it...
 But I'll be back before the night is out, God willing.
 Though if I'm pressed, or chased, or harried, I will lead them away.
 Then look for me by moonlight, watch for me by moonlight; I'll come to thee by moonlight, though hell should bar the way!"

 He rose upright in his stirrups, reached out as if to touch her hand:,"one kiss my love, one kiss".
-From the window, she unloosened her hair; it tumbled down, onto his breast; he breathed in its perfume, kissed it gently, then turning his horse, tugged on the rein, and was gone into the night.
+From the window, she unloosened her hair; it tumbled down, onto his breast; he breathed in its perfume, kissed it gently.
+Then turning his horse, tugged on the reins, and was gone, gone into the night.

 But from the corner of the yard, from the stable there, Tim the ostler has been watching; and listening.
 There is only one thing he loves more than the horses, and that's Bess, the landlord's red-lipped daughter.
 Oh, Bess...